Trusted WordPress tutorials, when you need them most.

 Permalinks are the permanent URLs for posts and pages on your website.

-Your permalinks can break due to installing or updating a particular theme or plugin.
+Your permalinks can break when installing or updating a particular theme or plugin.
 Additionally, migrating your website to a new server or domain can break your permalinks and cause your site to go down.

 In this case, you can regenerate your site’s permalinks by going to Settings » Permalinks from the WordPress dashboard.
 Here, make sure that you have the right permalink structure selected.